solbody-protocol/solbody-protocol/docs/wallets.md

 ### 3b.
 Keyfile JSON object, aka EncryptedKey

 Here's an example JSON object.
-This example has the same private key as above, and password `OceanProtocol` to encrypt/decrypt the private key.
+This example has the same private key as above, and password `SolbodyProtocol` to encrypt/decrypt the private key.
 The private key is stored as parameter `ciphertext` (in encrypted form, of course).

 ```json
     {